SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-14-essential-math-introduction-to-estimation-theory/index.md

 - **Consistency**: Consistency refers to the property of an estimator that its expected value converges to the true value of the parameter or function as the sample size increases.
 - **Efficiency**: Efficiency refers to the property of an estimator that it has the smallest possible variance among all unbiased estimators.

-## Different types of estimation
+## Different Types of Estimation

 There are several types of estimation, including:

-- **Point estimation**: Point estimation involves estimating a single value for the parameter or function.
+- **Point Estimation**: Point estimation involves estimating a single value for the parameter or function.
-- **Interval estimatio**n: Interval estimation involves estimating a range of values for the parameter or function.
+- **Interval Estimatio**n: Interval estimation involves estimating a range of values for the parameter or function.
-- **Bayesian estimation**: Bayesian estimation involves using Bayes' theorem to update the probability distribution of the parameter or function based on the observed data.
+- **Bayesian Estimation**: Bayesian estimation involves using Bayes' theorem to update the probability distribution of the parameter or function based on the observed data.
-- **Maximum likelihood estimation**: Maximum likelihood estimation involves finding the value of the parameter or function that maximizes the likelihood of the observed data.
+- **Maximum Likelihood Estimation**: Maximum likelihood estimation involves finding the value of the parameter or function that maximizes the likelihood of the observed data.

-## Common estimation techniques
+## Common Estimation Techniques

 Some common estimation techniques include:

-- **Least squares estimation**: Least squares estimation involves minimizing the sum of the squared differences between the observed data and the predicted values.
+- **Least Squares Estimation**: Least squares estimation involves minimizing the sum of the squared differences between the observed data and the predicted values.
-- **Maximum likelihood estimation**: Maximum likelihood estimation involves finding the value of the parameter or function that maximizes the likelihood of the observed data.
+- **Maximum Likelihood Estimation**: Maximum likelihood estimation involves finding the value of the parameter or function that maximizes the likelihood of the observed data.
-- **Bayesian estimation**: Bayesian estimation involves using Bayes' theorem to update the probability distribution of the parameter or function based on the observed data.
+- **Bayesian Estimation**: Bayesian estimation involves using Bayes' theorem to update the probability distribution of the parameter or function based on the observed data.
-- **Kalman filter estimation**: Kalman filter estimation involves using a recursive algorithm to estimate the state of a system based on noisy or uncertain data.
+- **Kalman Filter Estimation**: Kalman filter estimation involves using a recursive algorithm to estimate the state of a system based on noisy or uncertain data.

 Having said that, estimation theory has many applications in various fields and is an essential tool for making informed decisions in many areas of science and engineering.

-# Various mathematical notations uses in estimation theory
+# Various Mathematical Notations Used in Estimation Theory

 In estimation theory, various mathematical notations are used to represent data, parameters, estimators, and distributions.
 Here are some common notations along with their explanations:

-## Data and samples
+## Data and Samples

-1. **x (Observed data, pronounced “x”)**:
+1. **x (Observed Data, pronounced “x”)**:
    - A vector of observed/realized values from a sample.
    - Example: \\( x = (x_1, x_2, \ldots, x_n) \\)

-2. **X (Random variables, pronounced “X”)**:
+2. **X (Random Variables, pronounced “X”)**:
    - A vector of random variables.
    - Example: \\( X = (X_1, X_2, \ldots, X_n) \\)